 Lagniappe is an old Creole word for "a little something extra."
-The Lagniappe Series of the Newcomb-Tulane College Office of Cocurricular Programs adds "something extra" to the Tulane experience by introducing students to New Orleans' unique music and culture.
+The Lagniappe Series presented by the Newcomb-Tulane College Dean's Office adds "something extra" to the Tulane experience by introducing students to New Orleans' unique music and culture.

 One of Lagniappe's cornerstone events is a free concert each fall by legendary jazz musician and educator Ellis Marsalis (pictured below, at right).

-Additionally, the Lagniappe Series hosts concerts by visiting artists, such as drummer Chris Dave of Houston, TX.
-All events are free and open to the public.
+All Lagniappe events are free and open to the public.